Kansas vs. Kansas State odds, prediction: 2026 college basketball picks for March 7 from proven model

 SportsLine's model simulated Kansas State vs. No. 14 Kansas and revealed its college basketball picks for the Sunflower Showdown on CBS and Paramount+

-Teams looking to close out the Big 12 regular season on a high note meet when the Kansas State Wildcats battle the 14th-ranked Kansas Jayhawks on Saturday.
-Kansas State is coming off a 65-63 win over West Virginia on Tuesday, while Kansas dropped a 70-60 decision at Arizona State that same night.
+Teams looking to close out the Big 12 regular season on a high note meet when the Kansas State Wildcats battle the 14th-ranked Kansas Jayhawks on Saturday in a Sunflower Showdown matchup.
+KSU is coming off a 65-63 win over West Virginia on Tuesday, while Kansas dropped a 70-60 decision at Arizona State that same night.
 The Wildcats (12-18, 3-14 Big 12), who are 0-7 against ranked opponents this season, are 1-9 on the road this season.
 The Jayhawks (21-9, 11-6 Big 12), who have lost two in a row, are 12-2 on their home floor.

 Tipoff from Allen Fieldhouse in Lawrence, Kan., is set for 2 p.m.
 ET on CBS and Paramount+.
-Kansas leads the all-time series 203-97, including a 95-35 edge in games played at Lawrence.
-Kansas is a 16.5-point favorite in the latest Kansas State vs. Kansas odds from DraftKings Sportsbook, while the over/under for total points scored is 155.5.
+The Jayhawks are 17.5-point favorits in the latest Kansas State vs. Kansas odds from DraftKings Sportsbook, while the over/under for total points scored is 157.5.
 Before making any Kansas vs. Kansas State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 Paramount+ is the only place to stream this game, plus EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.